Edward Charles Lousada's

 1. A newspaper report (uploaded) suggested Edward Charles Lousada was a very successful sharefarmer in Toora, working a farm a mile from Toora through which the railway line passed.
 Though the article states that the farm was that of R H Downing, we note (as shown in the map) that the railway line does not pass through the Downing farm (running instead along its northern boundary).
 However the land outlined in pink (the old Buckley block of 99 acres according to a pre-railway map provided by Gwen Truscott) is traversed by the railway.
 It would seem that the newspaper report was in error in asserting that Edward Charles Lousada farmed the R H Downing block - for it is likely that he farmed the old Buckley block.
 The stock numbers in the newspaper report support this conclusion - they seem too small for the larger R H Downing block.
 Gwen Truscott on 21 May 2018 noted that a Buckley & Fraser marriage (see note 4 below) led to the Buckley block having the 'Fraser' name (see the map above).
 The title must have been divided at some time, for the acreage sold in 2018 (see brochure) includes the southern part of the old Buckley block but not the northern part.
 Indeed Gwen Truscott also reported her husband Edgar's recollection that around 1930 he knew a son of the Dineen family which farmed the northern part of the old Buckley block.
 Thus the old Buckley block was divided before 1930 and after Edward Charles Lousada left around 1913.
 Incidentally the acreage sold in 2018 (see brochure) amounts to only around 60% of the R H Downing block shown in the map above, for there had been a sizable excision along the west boundary and a smaller one along Grip Road.

 2. The relevant real estate brochure has been uploaded.
 Gwen Truscott reported the price was $5195/acre, and that 25 acres were recently added, though we currently do not know which acres these were.
 Gwen Truscott also reported that the new owner is a great grandson of Evelyn Truscott #1474.
 On 28 Aug 2018, Gwen Truscott reported that the house was about to be demolished!
-Later she reported a possible change of plan.
+A bikeride in March 2024 past the location revealed that the house-site was now part of a massive corn-field!

 3. The following local newspaper records were found by Gwen Truscott (except for the 1913 item):